emanuele-f/PCAPdroid/app/src/main/jni/pcapd/README.md

 5. The app can now receive the packets on the UNIX socket.
 6. When the app closes the UNIX socket, the pcapd daemon is automatically stopped.

-Check out the [capture_libpcap.c source](https://github.com/emanuele-f/PCAPdroid/blob/master/app/src/main/jni/core/capture_libpcap.c) to see an example of integration.
+Check out the [capture_pcap.c source](https://github.com/emanuele-f/PCAPdroid/blob/master/app/src/main/jni/core/capture_pcap.c) to see an example of integration.

 Packets Data
 ------------